Filing for divorce

 If you are contemplating divorce and need help with negotiating various arrangements, you can apply for family mediation (perheasioiden sovittelu).
 Family mediation can often help you settle things without resorting to court proceedings.
 Arrangements related to your children, for example, can be discussed in family mediation.

-Ask at the local social services office how family mediation is organised in your municipality.
+Ask at the local social services office how family mediation is organised in your area.

 Ministry of Social Affairs and HealthInformation on family mediationLink redirects to another website

 Support during divorce

 If you are having problems in your relationship, you can seek help from child guidance and family counselling (kasvatus- ja perheneuvonta) or the social and health services centre (sosiaali- ja terveyskeskus).

 More information on what to do if you are in a violent relationship is available on the InfoFinland page Problems in the family.

 Many organisations and parishes organise support group activities for divorced people.
 More information is available for example on the websites of the Family Federation or the Family Counselling Centre of the Evangelical Lutheran Church of Finland.